augustojv/cogarch-workshop-2023/README.md

-# cogarch-workshop-2023
-7th Workshop on Cognitive Architectures
+# Web page for CogArch workshop